- Brownsea Island

 Sandbanks Hotel (4Q)

 This 4-star hotel has an excellent location beside the beach on the narrow strip of land that divides the Sandbanks peninsula from the mainland.
-The Sandbanks Peninsula is home to the most expensive stretch of coastal real estate in the world!
+The Sandbanks Peninsula is home to the most expensive stretch of coastal real estate in the world.
 Your hotel’s advantageous location means that you can admire views over the English Channel and the Isle of Wight on one side, and the islands of Poole Harbour on the other.
-Take a seat in the sea-view restaurant and watch the pleasure yachts drift through your delightful panorama.